espsrc/droplets/sessions/droplets-05-binder/droplets-05-binder.md

 # Share your results with the World with Binder

 ## Purpose

-We will create a Jupyter notebook to download a cutout image of a particular source from astronomical surveys using the [NASA Skyview service](https://skyview.gsfc.nasa.gov/current/cgi/titlepage.pl).
+We will create a Jupyter notebook that downloads the image image of a source from astronomical surveys using the [NASA Skyview service](https://skyview.gsfc.nasa.gov/current/cgi/titlepage.pl).
 We will include the script in the IAA-CSIC Github organization so anyone can use and contribute to the code.
 Finally, we will make everything ready to be executed in the cloud using the service provided by [myBinder](https://mybinder.org/).

 We will show the natural process to construct and work with the repository, starting with this already created code [skyview_func.py](https://gist.github.com/jmoldon/678f44f08216e143ba23c54b15055adf).